LearnToBeFoundation/learn-to-be.github.io/_posts/2024-11-01-how-to-have-a-great-1st-tutoring-session.md

 ## DURING THE SESSION:1.
 Play icebreaker games!

 You should set aside a few minutes every single week to simply chat with your student, but — particularly if they’re on the younger side — they may feel shy about speaking when they’re just getting to know you.
-An [icebreaker game](https://help.learntobe.org/article/146-icebreakers)can never hurt to break the ice, so choose one that can be implemented virtually and make it one of the first activities that you complete with your student!
+An [icebreaker game](https://help.learntobe.org/article/146-icebreakers) can never hurt to break the ice, so choose one that can be implemented virtually and make it one of the first activities that you complete with your student!

 **Charades, tic-tac-toe, 20 questions, or Pictionary** can all make for great introductory games to get you and your student laughing and interacting.
-For older students, or students who are naturally more extraverted, you might also try including some [icebreaker questions](https://help.learntobe.org/article/31-studentquestions)in your session, asking them about their friends, hobbies, learning styles…and anything else that pops up!
+For older students, or students who are naturally more extraverted, you might also try including some [icebreaker questions](https://help.learntobe.org/article/31-studentquestions) in your session, asking them about their friends, hobbies, learning styles…and anything else that pops up!
 Here are some ideas for conversation starters:

 - What is one fun fact about yourself that people are always be surprised to hear?